 Whether Intiaitive Q is a scam or a revolution, an enforceable idea or simply wishful thinking is something that only time will tell.
 But the majority of the community is still undecided and for the time being, are keeping their distance from it.

-Subscribe to biggest crypto news aggregator so you don’t miss any news on Telegram
+Subscribe to our channel so you don’t miss any article on Telegram